-The Risky Business of AM Part Qualification: New Case Study
+The Risky Business of AM Part Qualification

-Published on 20 June 2023
+Published on

 Additive manufacturing (AM) offers numerous advantages when producing high-performance parts, enabling complex geometries and low-volume manufacturing.
 However, accurately assessing the mechanical properties of these parts poses a distinct challenge.
 Traditional methods rely on uniaxial testing of separate witness coupons, assuming they are representative of the whole component while overlooking the fact that AM parts often have inconsistencies in the material properties throughout the part.